Skip to main content

 India: Junior $15-$25/hr, Mid $25-$40/hr, Senior $40-$65/hr.

-Important: Hourly rate ≠ productivity.
-A $200/hr US senior developer and a $50/hr Indian senior developer often produce the same quality code in the same timeframe.
-The difference is labor market pricing, not skill.
-We have seen this consistently across 100+ projects.
+Important: Hourly rate is not the same thing as productivity.
+Put a $200/hr US senior and a $50/hr Indian senior on the same ticket and you'll often get the same quality code in the same window.
+What you're paying for is the local labor market, not the skill.
+We've watched this play out the same way across more than 100 projects.

 What Do Real Projects Cost?
 Examples From Our Portfolio

 SaaS platform: $30,000-$100,000.
-Multi-tenant architecture, subscription billing (Stripe), user roles/permissions, analytics dashboard, API for third-party integrations, onboarding flow.
+Now you're into multi-tenant architecture, subscription billing through Stripe, roles and permissions, an analytics dashboard, an API for third parties, and a real onboarding flow.
 Timeline: 3-6 months.
-Read our SaaS MVP guide for a detailed breakdown.
+Want the full teardown?
+Read our SaaS MVP guide.

 Should You Choose Fixed, Hourly, or Milestone Pricing?